#

 Partnering with one of the world's most valuable sports brands compresses customer acquisition costs (CAC), improves conversion rates, and increases lifetime value (LTV).
 Instead of spending to manufacture attention, Fight taps into an existing global audience with high intent and clear behaviors around research, debate, and viewing.

-UFC's cultural relevance anchors Fight squarely in mainstream sports fandom rather than a narrow crypto niche, which is essential for onboarding non-crypto users at scale.
+UFC's cultural relevance anchors Fight squarely in mainstream sports engagement rather than a narrow crypto niche, which is essential for onboarding non-crypto users at scale.
 Over time, this alignment compounds: as more fans claim FightIDs and accumulate FP points, Fight gains a larger addressable base for new utilities, better cohort retention, and richer cross-selling into merch, tickets, and communities.

 #